UsernameFodder/pmdsky-debug/headers/README.md

 The C headers in this directory contain _type information_, including struct definitions, enum definitions, function signatures, and global variable declarations.
 They also contain _documentation_ in the form of comments.
 They don't contain "code" in the sense of executable instructions (that would be in the realm of a decompilation project).

-The top-level entrypoint for the headers is [`pmdsky.h`](pmdsky.h).
+The top-level entrypoint for the headers is [`pmdsky.h`](pmdsky.h) (there are also version-specific variants, named `pmdsky_*.h`, which are wrappers around `pmdsky.h`).
 These headers are real, valid C that can be compiled with standard tools (`gcc` or `clang`).
 They also use a subset of C supported by Ghidra's C parser with no additional environment configuration (so no GCC extensions, etc.).
 This makes them versatile and compatible with the mature ecosystem of tools available for C programming.

 ## Working with the C headers
 This section is geared towards beginners, and aims to ensure a baseline level of knowledge so that the C headers can be used as documentation by experts and non-experts alike.
 It describes some of the basics about C types in relation to raw memory layouts, and is not totally related to _Explorers of Sky_ itself.
 If you already have a good grasp on the fundamentals, this section can be skipped or skimmed.